-Complaints addressed under this VUSN Complaint Process may be categorized as being: 1) grade-related; or 2) non-grade related complaints, in each case that are not addressed through other processes at the University.
-Students should refer to the University Student Handbook for a list of decisions and student concerns that are not addressed under this VUSN Complaint Process because they may be addressed through other processes at the University.
-For example, if the complaint involves allegations of discrimination, harassment, and/or related retaliation based on a protected status, this step is not appropriate and the complaint should be directed to the
+Complaints addressed under this VUSN Complaint Process may be categorized as being: 1) grade-related; or 2) non-grade related complaints.
+Students should refer to the Vanderbilt Student Handbook for a list of decisions and student concerns that are not addressed under this VUSN Complaint Process because they may be addressed through other processes at the University.